HimashaWijewickrama/2022-2023_Research_Website/README.md

 ## Technology Stack

-- Frontend: Developed using ReactJS and enhanced with the Bootstrap framework, delivering a responsive and visually appealing user interface.
+- Frontend: Developed using React-TypeScript and enhanced with the Bootstrap framework, delivering a responsive and visually appealing user interface.